 However, as mentioned earlier, CyberGhost was recently acquired by Israeli company, Crossrider, which is registered in the UK, a country that is subject to data retention laws.
-While it insists that it will continue to run as a standalone company based in Romania, and will therefore only be subject to Romanian law, there are some concerns among users that the new ownership will have an effect on the company’s ability to protect their privacy.
-Since the change of hands was announced relatively recently (March 2017), only time will tell if these concerns will be validated.
+CyberGhost insists that it will continue to run as a standalone company based in Romania, and will therefore only be subject to Romanian law.
+So there should be no concerns here.

 CyberGhost doesn’t log user behavior, web targets, or communication.
+It keeps some connection logs but none that can be tied to an individual user.
 Payment and registration details aren’t logged and users are given an anonymous ID.
-It uses 256-bit AES encryption on the OpenVPN protocol which is considered pretty much as good as you can get.
-This is in conjunction with 2,048-bit RSA keys and MD5 HMAC authentication.
-MD5 is an uncommon choice amongst VPNs for hash authentication but it is considered roughly on par with SHA256.
-If you’re concerned, CyberGhost offers up a lengthy argument for its choice.
+256-bit AES encryption is used on the OpenVPN protocol which is considered pretty much as good as you can get.
+This is in conjunction with 2,048-bit RSA keys and SHA256 authentication.

-When connected to a CyberGhost server, your IP will be hidden and replaced by one of their own.
-This address will be shared by others using the same server as an additional layer of security, but with no chance for data cross-transfer.
-However, this feature makes it easier for sites like Netflix to identify and block VPN IP addresses, a scenario which appears to be harming the streaming side of things.
+When connected to a CyberGhost server, your IP address will be hidden and replaced by a VPN IP address.
+This will be shared by others using the same server as an additional layer of security, but with no chance for data cross-transfer.
+However, this feature may make it easier for sites like Netflix to identify and block VPN IP addresses.

 A kill switch is enabled by default, so all internet traffic is blocked automatically if the VPN connection is dropped unexpectedly for whatever reason.
 If this happens, you will have the option to continue browsing without protection or wait until the VPN connection is restored.
 Additionally, if you want to ensure that a particular app never runs without the protection of the VPN, you can use the App Protection option in the settings menu to specify it.